Disassembler0/mikrotik-scripts/README.md

 ### Malware
 Additional filtering for malware IPs obtained from publicly available blacklists.

+### MTU
+Just a small mangle script for smooth packet forwarding between networks with different MTU lengths.

+### Restrict country
+Filtering based on country IP blocks.

 ### SSTP Let's Encrypt
 Core scripts for SSTP server using Let's Encrypt certificates.
 Much more configuration needed as described on https://www.dasm.cz/clanek/mikrotik-sstp-server-s-let-s-encrypt-certifikatem

+### Tor / Torrent
+Filtering of Tor nodes based on their type and Torrent services, including bootstraps and DHT.